double-blind-reviewing/double-blind-reviewing.github.io/README.md

-# double-blind.org: double-blind reviewing status of computer science conferences

-This document tracks the status of major computer science conferences (currently defined as those listed in [CSrankings](http://csrankings.org)) with respect to how they maintain anonymity during the reviewing process;
-it is curated by [Emery Berger](https://emeryberger.com).
-For additions or updates, please post an issue or pull request [on its GitHub repository](https://github.com/double-blind-reviewing/double-blind-reviewing.github.io).

-For the purposes of this document:

-* _Single-blind_ means that author identities and affiliations are visible to reviewers at all points during the reviewing process, while reviewer identities are hidden from authors.

-* _At least partially double-blind_ means that author identities and affiliations are not revealed to reviewers for papers prior to the submission of _initial_ paper reviews, and reviewer identities are hidden from authors.

-* _Fully double-blind_ means that "double-blind to accept" is
-employed.
-That is, author identities and affiliations are not revealed to reviewers until the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).

-* _arXiv restricted_ means that submissions to
-  [arXiv](https://arxiv.org/) _or other pre-print servers_ are
-  restricted for at least a limited period before and during the review process.
-When appropriate, there is a link to the CFP or other relevant document.

-Each conference is linked to its call for papers (CFP) or similar.
-In cases where the CFP does not explicitly state the use of blind reviewing (or whether it is fully double-blind or not), this status has been verified directly with the program chair(s).

 | Conference | At least partially double-blind? | Fully double-blind (blind to accept)? | arXiv restricted? |
 | :--        | :--:      | :--:    | :--:    |
 |            |           |         |         |